 Call for Papers

-participation by scholars in all areas of British history and
+by scholars in all areas of British history and culture, including the

-submissions on any topic in British Studies, but especially
+individual and panel submissions on any topic in British Studies, but

-those related to this year’s theme of Communication and
+especially those related to this year’s theme, Changing Environments,

 Individual proposals should be no more than 250 words in length and include a short biographical statement.
 Panel proposals should be limited to 750 words and include a rationale for the panel as well as a brief description of each paper and participant.
 Proposals should be sent to Dr. Jill Bender at firstname.lastname@example.org.